 Causes of Varicose Veins and Spider Veins

 The number one cause of varicose veins and spider veins is venous insufficiency.
-According to statistics, 60% of spider vein cases and 99% of varicose veins result from venous insufficiency.
+According to statistics, 60% of spider vein cases and 99% of varicose veins result from venous insufficiency so knowing sclerotherapy and blood clots fall to be important.
 But what factors can contribute to this vein problem?

 Medical research suggests a strong correlation between genetics and the prevalence of spider veins.
 Statistics demonstrate that 90% of individuals with spider veins report a family history of the vein issue.
 Even though researchers are still unclear how genetic factors play a role, they suggest that it may contribute to venous insufficiency and weaker vein walls.